ATTENDANCE AND REGISTRATION POLICY

 A request by parents for extended leave of absence (over and above the usual school holidays) should be exceptional.
 Extended leave of absence from school can result in insufficient coverage of the National Curriculum, and students failing to achieve expected grades in public examinations.
-A form to request leave of absence should be obtained from the Head of Year.
+A form to request withdrawal from learning should be obtained from the Head of Year.

 The school cannot consider a request for family holidays during term time to be an acceptable exceptional circumstance.
 The LA advises that no student be granted more than one request for extended leave in his/her secondary school career.

 Retrospective approvals cannot be granted and the absence will be marked as unauthorised.
 Extensions to authorised periods of absence will also be marked as unauthorised.